lm3nitro/Projects/Network Monitoring/SNMP/LibreNMS.md

 ![Pasted image 20240515133242](https://github.com/lm3nitro/Projects/assets/55665256/f881f272-b33a-43ff-b5c6-cdc1e017cdb6)

 Being able to monitor the LibreNMS system itself is important becuase it ensures the health and performance of the monitoring infrastructure.
-Keepiong track of the servers resources such as CPU, Memory,and Disk Space allows us identify and address potential issues affecting the systems reliability.
+Keeping track of the servers resources such as CPU, Memory,and Disk Space allows us identify and address potential issues affecting the systems reliability.

 ## Adding Fortinet Firewall: